awsdocs/amazon-chime-administration-guide/doc_source/porting.md

    + If you are submitting a support request from the Amazon Chime console, for **Email**, enter the email address associated with your Amazon Chime administrator account\.
 Choose **Submit request**\.
    + If you are creating a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), for **Attachments**, choose **Choose files**, and attach the required documents\.
 For **Contact options**, select a contact method\.
 Optionally, for **Additional contacts**, enter email addresses of people to be notified of case status updates\.

-   AWS Support responds to your support request to let you know whether your phone numbers can be ported from your existing phone carrier\.
+   AWS Support lets you know whether your phone numbers can be ported from your existing phone carrier\.
 You receive responses from AWS Support in one of the following ways:
    + If you submitted a support request from the Amazon Chime console, AWS Support emails the **Operations** contact specified under **Alternate Contacts** in the **Contact Information** for your AWS account\.
 For more information, see [Editing contact information](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/manage-account-payment.html#manage-account-payment-edit-contacts) in the *AWS Billing and Cost Management User Guide*\.
    + If you created a case in [AWS Support Center](https://console.aws.amazon.com/support/home#/), you receive responses based on your selected contact methods and any email addresses you entered for additional contacts\.